 Children with Special Educational Needs, EAL students and Gifted and Talented students are catered for within small class-sizes, one-to-one tuition and tailored lessons.

 All children continue to be monitored on their individual value added score (which is the progress students make between different stages of education) and also on their targets and 1-9 grades in order to prepare them for the next stage of their education and to ensure that each child’s full potential is being reached.

-In the Senior school the children carry on with the Government’s National Curriculum in English, Mathematics, Science, History and Geography, French, ICT, Physical Education, Drama, Art and Design, Mandarin, Reading and spelling, Games and Music.
-They follow a unique Citizenship, PSHE and Religious Studies and British Values programme to develop into active, global citizens.
+In the Senior school the children carry on with the Government’s National Curriculum in English, Mathematics, Science, History and Geography, French, ICT, Physical Education, Drama, Art and Design, Reading and spelling, Games and Music.
+They follow a unique Citizenship, PSHE and Religious Studies and British Values program to develop into active, global citizens.